Sitecore/jss/packages/create-sitecore-jss/src/templates/angular-xmcloud/README.md

 - `XM Cloud Pages editing integration`: full integration with Pages - the dynamic visual page editor of XM Cloud.

-- `XM Cloud proxy personalization` with embedded personalization and Component A/B Testing support.
+- `XM Cloud proxy personalization` with embedded personalization and component A/B/n testing.

-- `Forms support`: provides the capability to consume and post Sitecore Forms from JSS apps.
-Sitecore Forms is a form-authoring framework that enables marketers to author their own forms, collect data, and analyze form performance.
+- `Forms support`: consume and post XM Cloud Forms in JSS apps.
+Using Forms, marketers can create forms, collect data, and analyze form performance.

 - `Internationalization` support

 > The following features and integrations are not supported by Angular and Proxy apps for XM Cloud:
 > - Multisite
-> - XM CLoud Components application
+> - XM Cloud Components application
 > - BYOC components
 > - SXA sitemap, redirects, error pages
 > - Sitecore Experience Editor